PenguinFlyingHigh/CPSC436I/A1/README.md

 ## Basic functionality:

-- HTML file tha loads CSS and JS files
+- HTML file that loads CSS and JS files
 - Navbar with home, about, etc
 - Input form to write a message
 - Stringified JSON of initial messages